 Revisiting gain-framed messages for quitting smoking

-Following from our recent review article on short and sweet messages on smoking labels, a controlled study of college smokers has also found a significant interaction effect between gain-framed messages on smoking-risk perceptions.
+Following from our recent piece on how to help people quit smoking, a controlled study of college smokers has also found a significant interaction effect between gain-framed messages on smoking-risk perceptions.

 The study investigators also found the interaction between message framing and non-narrative contexts had an indirect positive effect on attitudes to quitting smoking.